ignithor/Assignment_Cogar_Group_C/docs/source/action_planning.rst

 The new step is then added to a stack called *stack_step*.
 Once the step is stored, the system looks for the objects required to perform the last step added.

 If the objects are available, the step is split into several smaller steps, and each small step is sent for execution.
+For example, for cutting carrots, the small steps can be : take the knife, take the carrots, cutting the carrots in small pieces, drop the knife.
 After executing, the system records the success of the small steps and updates a second list called *steps_done*.

 It checks if the *stack_step* is empty; if not, it loops back to manage any remaining steps.
 If the *stack_step* is empty, the process ends.
 If, during object lookup, the required objects are not available, the system announces a conflict to the user.